bvirxx/bLUe_PYSIDE/README.md

 Multiple adjustment layers can be exported as a single 3D LUT in .cube format.

 In addition to color images in formats jpg, tif, png, bLUe can develop raw files in all usual formats : nef, cr2, dng, ...
 It supports dng/dcp dual illuminant camera profiles.
-Camera model dcp profiles can be applied to any format of raw file, eliminating the burden of a pre-conversion to the dng format.

 The program is fully modular : controls are implemented as independent adjustment layers using a common GUI.
 New functionality can be added very quickly and